-Policies When considering the policies below, Policy 1(d)(ii) of the CGP clearly states the meaning of the word 'should' in any policies: "Policies that carry with them a strong expectation of outcome without diminishing the constitutional role of the Minister and other decision-makers, state that a particular action or actions 'should' be undertaken." y Houses as "Authorised = No".
+Policies When considering the policies below, Policy 1(d)(ii) of the CGP clearly states the meaning of the word 'should' in any policies: "Policies that carry with them a strong expectation of outcome without diminishing the constitutional role of the Minister and other decision-makers, state that a particular action or actions 'should' be undertaken."
+Table 3.11.1 in the Otago CMS identifies the Aramoana Conservation Area - Spit Houses as "Authorised = No".
 3.11.1 Should not authorise new private accommodation and related facilities, including encampments, on public conservation lands and waters.
 The cottage/pilot house is not new private accommodation therefore, this policy does not apply.
-3.11.2 Should phase out all existing private accommodation and related facilities including encampments, on public conservation lands and waters that are not otherwise authorised under section 50 of the National Parks Act 1980 51 or not This heritage building has been inextricably linked to this location since the 1920's.
+3.11.2 Should phase out all existing private accommodation and related facilities including encampments, on public conservation lands and waters that are not otherwise authorised under section 50 of the National Parks Act 1980 51 or not As this is an either/or statement it is deeme